MercersKitchen/AP-CS/2019 AP CSP Edition/README.md

 # Ideas to Include

 Purpose: create the content for the presentation
+- Computer Science and Algorithms are a tool for Problem Solving

 Explore & Create Task Scaffolding after Checklist Review
 - Preparing for a Presentation